bloxstreet/support/guides/training-guide.md

 **Trainer:** *To dispense a slush, simply place the COLD CUP under the desired flavor.*

-**Trainer:** *To use the handto system, click the H key if you are on a PC.
-The handto system is also used for handing medicine and sandwiches.*

-**Trainer:** *If you are on mobile, click the button on the left side of your screen to begin the process.*
+**Trainer:** *To use the CafePOS system, scan your Staff Card on the screen to sign in.*

+**Trainer:** *Once signed in, scan any items the customer has ordered, and click "Finish Transaction".
+The customer will be required to tap their Cash Card on the reader.*

+**Trainer:** *If the payment is declined, inform the customer you cannot serve them as they cannot afford what they ordered.
+You can remove items from the order or press "Void Transaction" to clear them all."

+**Trainer:** *Remember to sign out once you're done, never leave a terminal signed in.*

 **Trainer:** *Now that you’ve seen how to make drinks, it’s time for you to have a turn.
 Remember to use your greeting.
 If you need assistance in this test, you are welcome to ask me.*